rcallaby/Computer-Forensics-StudyGuide/Certifications and Degrees/Degrees/Masters/open source masters/MastersOutline.md

 * MET CS 777 Big Data Analytics
 * MET CS 789 Cryptography
 * MET CS 787 AI and Cybersecurity
-  And others listed in the general electives lists of both CS and CIS programs ([Boston University][2])
+  And others listed in the general electives lists of both CS and CIS programs

 ---